alan-ai/alan-sdk-web/README.md

     callback();
   };

-  // this is how you can call clientAPI.setClientData function alanBtnInstance.callProjectApi("script::setClientData", {data:"your data"}, function (error, result){
+  // this is how you can call projectAPI.setClientData function alanBtnInstance.callProjectApi("setClientData", {data:"your data"}, function (error, result){
     //handle error and result here
   });
 ```